asifkhan123/asifkhan123/README.md

 - 👋 Hi, I’m @asifkhan123
-- 💻 I’m currently a second year Computer Science student at HKUST
+- 💻 I’m a second year student at HKUST majoring in Computer Science
 - 👨‍💻 I’m currently learning all sorts of programming languages!
 - 📫 You can contact me at akhanaa@connect.ust.hk